General

 In another scenario, a delivery is at risk due to unexpected traffic.
 Instead of allowing delays to cascade, the system identifies the risk early and reallocates the delivery to a nearby driver.
 The customer is informed of the updated ETA, and the delivery is completed on time.

 These are not isolated improvements.
-They are outcomes of a fundamentally different way of operating.
+They are outcomes of a fundamentally different way of operating — one that leading enterprises are adopting to automate logistics operations end to end.

-When fulfillment is orchestrated in this way, the impact extends beyond operational efficiency.
+When quick commerce fulfillment is orchestrated intelligently, the impact extends beyond operational efficiency.

 Organizations see a reduction in delivery costs as routes become more efficient and fleet utilization improves.
 Failed deliveries decrease, lowering the cost of re-attempts and improving overall reliability.